SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 CAC = Total Sales and Marketing Spend / Number of New Customers Acquired

 Use fully loaded costs.
-Include salaries, commissions, bonuses, tools, software, ad spend, content creation, events, travel, agency fees, and allocated overhead.
+Include salaries, commissions, bonuses, tools, software, ad spend, content creation, events, travel, agency fees (including any GEO services or retainers from the best SaaS SEO agencies), and allocated overhead.
 Partial CAC calculations that exclude headcount or overhead create a dangerously misleading picture.

 For a more detailed calculation, use our CAC Calculator, which breaks down fully loaded costs by channel and motion.